shanemcfadden/mcfaddenpiano.com/README.md

 - Implement Google Analytics tags
 - Host a site using a Content Delivery Network
 - Optimize webpages using Lighthouse
-- Test accross multiple browsers and iOS/Android emulators
+- Test across multiple browsers and iOS/Android emulators